 The role of a company director is to govern a company on behalf of the shareholders or members of that company.
-Director’s duties fall under the Corporations Act 2001 which sets out how a director must run a company.
+Duties of a Company Director fall under the Corporations Act 2001 which sets out how a director must run a company.
 These duties are:

 - Duty of care;